eljamm/composable-nix-templates/README.md

 # Description

 This project presents a more flexible alternative to using flake templates (which is just a fancy way to `cp -r`).
-By leveraging the [ffizer](https://github.com/ffizer/ffizer) scaffolding tool, you're able to create updateable templates with custom parameters and composable files.
+By leveraging the [ffizer](https://github.com/ffizer/ffizer) scaffolding tool, you'll be able to create updateable templates with custom parameters and composable files.

 For more details regarding the templating sytax and command-line arguments used throughout this project, check out [ffizer's documentation](https://ffizer.github.io/ffizer/book/overview.html).